JCurtisRMIT/arduino/digitalTempSensor.md

 You will also need one common cathode RGB LED and three 330 ohm resistors.
 You can get an indication if an LED is an RGB LED by its legs - the one we are looking for has four.

 Take note, the longest leg is the cathode in with these LEDs.
-Don't take our word for it, always check for yourself (Links to an external site.).
+Don't take our word for it, always [check for yourself](https://www.sparkfun.com/products/105).

 Let's begin by building the following circuit.